-For extra luggage or excess weight, the airline charges (at the time of writing, January 2025) an additional fee to the air ticket of approximately US\$ 1.50 per kilogram (2.2 lbs.).
+For extra luggage or excess weight see here.
+At the time of writing (April 2025), the airline charges an additional fee to the air ticket of Argentine Peso ARS 21,000 (approximately US\$ 18) per kilogram (2.2 lbs.).
 This fee is not included in the tour price.
-The payment is made by the person at the moment of check in with the airline and it can be paid either with Argentine Peso cash (the Argentinean currency) or credit card.
+The payment is made by the person at the moment of check in with the airline and it can be paid either with Argentine Peso cash or by credit card, US\$ cash is not accepted.
+Note this fee is subject to change without prior notice.